gustavoplensack/centos6-cmake315-docker/README.md

-# centos6-cmake315-docker
+# cmake315-docker
-Dockerfile to build and install cmake in Centos6 Docker container.
+Dockerfile to build and install cmake in Debian Jessie i386 Docker container.